MSSU Student Research Symposium

 - The Review Committee will read the submissions on a rolling basis.

-- Students must submit their final work by April 14.
-This includes the digital poster and the 5 minute voiceover.
+- Students must submit their final work by April 5.
+This includes a digital copy of the poster and the 5-minute presentation with voiceover.
 This submission of the student’s final work confirms his/her participation in the Student Research Symposium.

-- The Student Research Symposium will open to the public on April 21 and remain open available for viewing until the end of the semester, at which point the abstracts and digital posters will be archived.
+- The Student Research Symposium is open to the public on April 19 and the virtual element will remain available for viewing until the end of the semester, at which point the abstracts and digital posters will be archived.

-- The award winners in each category will be notified via email by April 23.
+- The award winners in each category will be notified at the awards ceremony on April 19.